 Testing is not available on the Middle East Campus.
 However, a COVID-19 test can be arranged at any of the SEHA centres as well as at main private hospitals.
 The cost has been fixed by the authorities at Aed 50.

-There are three medical labs in Fontainebleau / Avon where it is possible to take the RT-PCR test:
+There are three external medical labs in or around Fontainebleau / Avon where it is possible to take the RT-PCR test:

-If you are not fully vaccinated, the test should be taken less than 72 hours (but never more than 96 hours) prior to accessing the campus.
+If you are not fully vaccinated, the test should be taken less than 72 hours prior to accessing the campus.

-You will also receive the PCR test results from SI-DEP directly.
+You will also receive the PCR or Antigen test results from SI-DEP directly.